Tech4Gaia/TinyGSM/README.md

     - Not yet supported on any module, though it may be some day
 - SSL/TLS (HTTPS)
     - Supported on:
-        - SIM800, u-Blox, XBee _cellular_, ESP8266, and Sequans Monarch
+        - SIM800, u-Blox, XBee _cellular_, ESP8266, and Sequans Monarch ( + Pycom FiPy and GPy)
         - Note:  only some device models or firmware revisions have this feature (SIM8xx R14.18, A7, etc.)
     - Not yet supported on:
         - Quectel modems, SIM7000, SIM 5360/5320/7100, SIM 7500/7600/7800